 - Will you advertise and show a property while it is occupied, or do you insist on properties being vacant before you will start advertising them for rent?

-If the latter is true, this will lead to 1–2 months of lost rent every time a tenant switch happens.
+If the latter is true, this will lead to one to two months of lost rent every time a tenant switch happens.

 - How long does it take you to turn a property around in between tenants?
 Can you do it in 24 hours or does the owner have to lose weeks to a month of rent every time a tenant change occurs?